A Painting Made as a Gift

 So I worked with what I had.

-The paint behaved differently without the tools I’m used to.
 It resisted in places, moved unexpectedly in others.
 I let the knives lead, allowing the surface to decide how the colour would settle.

-This painting was made for him, not as a finished statement, but as a response.
+This painting was made for him — not as a finished statement, but as a response.

 A gesture of gratitude, shaped by limitation and trust.